noi-techpark/mail-dispatcher/README.md

 This property represents the ARN of the SNS topic that will be triggered/notified when emails are delivered.

+#### Configuration property: aws.dkimEnabled

+    Required: false
+    Type: boolean

+This property determines whether to configure and send emails signed with a DKIM cryptographic key.

 ### Mappings

 Regardless of their location, the mappings file(s) have to be structured as in the following example